 If soil sampling results indicate that contaminated soils remain at, or have migrated from, the OB/OD unit after removal and decontamination actions conducted under Permit Sections III.A.1, III.A.2, III.A.3, III.A.4, and III.A.5, the Permittee shall submit an investigation work plan to determine the nature and extent of remaining contamination to NMED for review and approval under the procedures in Section VII.L.3.
 The work plan shall include a schedule for implementation of specific actions and submittal of an investigation report.
-The work plan shall also include the proposed methods and procedures and rationale for surface and subsurface investigation including, but not limited to, non-intrusive investigation methods (e.g., geophysical surveys), drilling and well installation methods, quality assurance/quality control (QA/QC) sampling, management of investigation-derived waste and any other methods and procedures proposed for use during the investigation.
-The work plan may include consideration of releases from co-located solid waste management units and areas of concern.
+The work plan shall also include the proposed methods and procedures and rationale for surface and subsurface investigation including, but not limited to, non-intrusive investigation methods (e.g., geophysical surveys), drilling and well installation methods, sample collection methods, field screening procedures, chemical analytical methods, quality assurance/quality control (QA/QC) sampling, management of investigation-derived waste and any other methods and procedures proposed for use during the investigation.
+The work plan may include consideration of releases from colocated solid waste management units and areas of concern.
 [20.4.1.500 NMAC (incorporating 40 CFR 264.101, 264.601 and 264.602)]